-Partners include: Pacific Spirit Health Unit (Community developer) and Point Grey High School (students from Life Skills class receive training at the Community Meal).
+Partners include: Point Grey High School (students from Life Skills class receive training at the Community Meal).

 The Eburne Society offers free community meals on or around the major holidays of Thanksgiving, Christmas and Easter.
 Between fifty and eighty people enjoy a sit-down dinner in the Parish Centre.
 There are about ten volunteers and no paid staff.
 The Eburne Society relies on donations and the occasional fundraising event.